corenzan/owl/README.md

 1. An web server that handles all the data in and out of the database.
 2. An agent that can check HTTP endpoints and post the results to the server.
 3. An API library for common types.
-4. A client that displays a dashboard and allows users to manage what websites to check.
+4. A web client for the dashboard.

 ## Development